zycalice/data-structures/docs/index.md

 * All elements are sorted.

 The quicksort algorithm's runtime is typically O(N log N).
-Quicksort has several partitioning levels, the first level dividing the input into 2 parts, the second into 4 parts, the third into 8 parts, etc. At each level, the algorithm does at most N comparisons moving the lowIndex and highIndex indices.
+Quicksort has several partitioning levels, the first level dividing the input into 2 parts, the second into 4 parts, the third into 8 parts, etc.
+At each level, the algorithm does at most N comparisons moving the lowIndex and highIndex indices.
 If the pivot yields two equal-sized parts, then there will be log N levels, requiring the N * log N comparisons.
+* For example, if there are 16 elements and everytime the pivot is the middle number, there will be 4 partitions/levels.

 For typical unsorted data, such equal partitioning occurs.
 However, partitioning may yield unequally sized parts in some cases.
 If the pivot selected for partitioning is the smallest or largest element, one partition will have just 1 element, and the other partition will have all other elements.
 If this unequal partitioning happens at every level, there will be N - 1 levels, yielding N + N-1 + N-2 + ... + 2 + 1 = (N+1)/(N/2), which is O(N).
 So the worst case runtime for the quicksort algorithm is O(N).
 Fortunately, this worst case runtime rarely occurs.
+* For example, if there are 16 elements and everytime the pivot is the largest number, there will be 15 partitions/levels.

+#### Merge Sort
+Merge sort is a sorting algorithm that divides a list into two halves, recursively sorts each half, and then merges the sorted halves to produce a sorted list.
+The recursive partitioning continues until a list of 1 element is reached, as a list of 1 element is already sorted.

+The merge sort algorithm uses three index variables to keep track of the elements to sort for each recursive function call.
+The index variable i is the index of first element in the list, and the index variable k is the index of the last element.
+The index variable j is used to divide the list into two halves. **Elements from i to j are in the left half, and elements from j + 1 to k are in the right half.**